Computable analysis on the space of marked groups: Vocabulary about numberings

-We now define the numbering obtained by giving as a name for a point in $x$ both a $\nu$-name and a $\mu$-name for it, the ``conjunction'' of the numberings $\nu$ and $\mu$.
+We now define the subnumbering obtained by giving as a name for a point in $x$ both a $\nu$-name and a $\mu$-name for it, the ``conjunction'' of the subnumberings $\nu$ and $\mu$.
 Recall that $(n,m)\mapsto\langle n,m\rangle$ denotes a pairing function.
 The decoding functions are denoted $\text{fst}$ and $\text{snd}$. \begin{defn} Let $\nu$ and $\mu$ be numberings of $X$.
-Define a numbering $\nu\wedge\mu$ (the \emph{conjunction} of $\nu$ and\emph{ }$\mu$) by the following:
+Define a subnumbering $\nu\wedge\mu$ (the \emph{conjunction} of $\nu$ and\emph{ }$\mu$) by the following:

 \end{defn}